golemfactory/clay/README.md

 # Ethereum Contracts for Golem
-Ethereum contracts for nanopayments schemes used in [Golem Worldwide Supercomputer](http://golemproject.net).
+Ethereum contracts for nanopayment schemes used in [Golem Worldwide Supercomputer](http://golemproject.net).

 ## [Bank Of Deposit](BankOfDeposit.sol)

-The Bank Of Deposit contract keeps user's ethers in contracts' internal storage.
+The Bank Of Deposit contract keeps users' ethers in contract's internal storage.
-This approach allows performing one-to-many payment scheme that is linearny cheaper than series of individual Ethereum transactions.
+This approach allows performing one-to-many payment scheme that is linearly cheaper than a series of individual Ethereum transactions.

 ## [Lottery](Lottery.sol)

 The Lottery contract implements probabilistic one-to-many payments described in [A Probabilistic Nanopayment Scheme for Golem](http://golemproject.net/doc/GolemNanopayments.pdf).
 The contract allows organizing a lottery for multiple participants.
-Only one of the participants become a winner and get the right to collect lottery's reward.
+Only one of the participants becomes a winner and gets the right to collect the lottery's reward.

 ## Testing